bossnass1986/barista/README.md

 * Specify basic supplier info: name, URL identifier, and description
 * Automatically become supplier admin

-## Authenticated Supplier Stocker
+## Authenticated Supplier Staff

-As an authenticated supplier stocker, I can:
+As an authenticated supplier staff, I can:

 * Add products, edit products, and retire products in my supplier only